manticoresoftware/manticoresearch/manual/Quick_start_guide.md

 <!-- example search -->
 ## Search

 Let's find one of the documents.
 The query we will use is 'remove hair'.
-As you can see it finds document with title 'Pet Hair Remover Glove' and highlights 'Hair remover' in it even though the query has "remove", not "remover".
-This is because when we created the table we turned on using English stemming (`morphology "stem_en"`).
+As you can see, it finds a document with the title 'Pet Hair Remover Glove' and highlights 'Hair remover' in it, even though the query has "remove", not "remover".
+This is because when we created the table, we turned on using English stemming (`morphology "stem_en"`).

 <!-- intro -->
 ##### SQL: